jonkalev/blog/about.md

 published: true
 ---

-**Jon Kalev** (born 1966) is a landscape architect and planner, based in the black belt region of Alabama.
-Retired in 2019 Kalev has focused his camera and sketches researching and documenting the landscapes of the rural south.
-His photographs have become a critical weapons in the fight for social justice in southern Alabama.
+**Jon Kalev** (born 1966) is a landscape architect and planner.
+Since retiring in 2019 Kalev has focused his camera and drawings documenting the landscapes of the rural south.

-### More Information

-A place to include any other types of information that you'd like to include about yourself.
+This website is an archive of my photogrpahy and drawings.
+It is a work in progress.
+Pages will be updated and new ones will be added continuously.
+In the main column under the "blog" ink you find ongoing activities,

+in the pages hosted on Github under "Works" you find samples of old and new works, short descriptions, and installation photographs.
+Books, Prints, etc are listed under "Shop".
+Please contact me by email with any questions or comments about this website and its contents, or if you wish to publish, exhibit, or purchase any of my works.
+For the purchase of books and editions please visit my "Shop".

 ### Contact me